logchimp/logchimp/CONTRIBUTING.md

 3. Build the LogChimp Types package

-_We're still trying to figure out to automate this step.
+_We're still trying to figure out how to automate this step._

 ```shell
 pnpm --filter="@logchimp/types" build